A max-cut approach to heterogeneity in cryo-electron microscopy: Partitioning a graph: max-cut

 The weight of the cut in this case is defined as

 that is, the weight of the cut is the sum of all the edges whose endpoint vertices are in two different sets.
-Similar to the Goemans-Williamson algorithm, there are algorithms~\cite{frieze1995improved} that can be applied in this case, which result, for some values of $K$, in even better approximation bounds than for the $K=2$ case.
+Similarly to the Goemans-Williamson algorithm, there are algorithms~\cite{frieze1997improved} that can be applied in this case.
+The results in~\cite{frieze1997improved} also give lower bounds on the approximation for different values of $ K $.
+For some large values of $ K $ the bounds are better than the 0.87 ratio of the $ K=2 $ case (e.g., as given in~\cite{frieze1997improved}, for $ K=10 $ the approximation ratio is better than $ 0.92 $).

-Although the Goemans-Williamson algorithm finds only an approximate solution, there is a special family of graphs for which its solution is exact. \begin{definition} The graph $(V,E)$ is bipartite if its vertices can be divided into two disjoint sets such that every edge connects a vertex in the first set to one in the second set. \end{definition} We next show in Lemma \ref{lem:maxCut_twoSide} that for a bipartite graph, the Goemans-Williamson algorithm finds the optimal cut (and not an approximation of it).
-This lemma is used later to analyze the properties of our algorithm. \begin{lemma} The Goemans-Williamson algorithm finds the exact solution for the max-cut problem of a bipartite graph. \end{lemma} \begin{proof} As shown in~\cite{goemans1995improved}, the solution to the max-cut problem is given by the rank-1 matrix $\Sigma$ that minimizes $\operatorname{trace}(W\Sigma)$ such that $\Sigma$ is positive semidefinite, $\Sigma = \sigma\sigma^T$ where $\sigma = (\sigma_1, \ldots, \sigma_N)^{T}$, and $\sigma_i \in \{ +1,-1\} $.
-The sign of $\sigma_i$ represents the subset of the cut in which vertex $i$ is included.
-The Goemans-Williamson algorithm discards the rank-1 assumption, that is, minimizes $\operatorname{trace}(W\Sigma)$ for $\Sigma$ positive semidefinite with $\sigma_{ii} = 1$.
+Although the Goemans-Williamson algorithm finds only an approximate solution, there is a special family of graphs for which its solution is exact. \begin{definition} The graph $(V,E)$ is bipartite if its vertices can be partitioned into two disjoint sets such that every edge connects a vertex in the first set to a vertex in the second set. \end{definition} We next show in Lemma~\ref{lem:maxCut_twoSide} that for a bipartite graph, the Goemans-Williamson algorithm finds the optimal cut (and not an approximation of it).
+This lemma is used later to analyze the properties of our algorithm. \begin{lemma} The Goemans-Williamson algorithm finds the exact solution for the max-cut problem of a bipartite graph. \end{lemma} The proof of this lemma is based on some detailes of the Goemans-Williamson algorithm, and is given in Appendix~\ref{sec:proof_lem_twosided}.